Sunday, January 27, 2019

 Bowing in reverence to Lakkadkot Forest.

-Few days ago, our shelter was a temple in the middle of a forest.
-From here we had to walk a stretch of about twenty km that was without any human habitation.
-This was the first time when I was walking in the middle of a forest and I was in the awe of the tall trees, water streams, colourful chirping birds, setting sun, the wind, the rocks and the twinkling stars.
+A few days ago, our shelter was a temple in the middle of a forest.
+From here, we had to walk about 20 km through an area without any human habitation.
+This was the first time I had walked in the middle of a forest, and I was in awe of the tall trees, streams of water, colorful birds, the setting sun, the wind, the rocks, and the twinkling stars.

-While observing all of this I felt I was a guest here.
-Guest to the age old trees who would be standing here from decades spreading their roots deep down while growing up high in the sky.
-Some of the roots were so huge that we were almost climbing over them.
-There were many of river beds that seem to flow during monsoons and were dry in this season and a few river streams that were still full with water.
-While putting our feet in those streams we could see the fishes dancing around our feet.
+While observing all of this, I felt I was a guest here.
+Guest to the age-old trees that have been standing here for decades, spreading their roots deep down while growing up high in the sky.
+Some of the roots were so large that we had to climb over them.
+There were many river beds that seemed to flow during monsoons and were dry in this season, and a few river streams that were still full of water.
+While putting our feet in those streams, we could see the fish dancing around our feet.

-Every time we paused for a break we could hear the sound of the winds and during other times we were walking on a carpet of fallen leaves that were turning into the soil again.
+Every time we paused for a break, we could hear the wind, and at other times, we walked on a carpet of fallen leaves that were turning into the soil again.
 Dry leaves were happily falling down as if making space for the new ones to sprout in the spring.
 I could feel the presence of rocks that were helping me hold my feet.
-We kept seeing and hearing sounds of a variety of birds.
+We kept hearing and seeing the sounds of a variety of birds.
 One of them was this big grey bird.
-We felt like his presence was that of an old wise grandfather, still and silent.
+We felt like his presence was that of an old, wise grandfather, still and silent.

-Few animals had marked there presence by leaving their foot prints behind.
+Few animals had marked their presence by leaving footprints.
 We knew there were wild animals around.
-And I asked myself if our presence was an interference for them as I was walking in their paradise.
-But they made sure that we walk out safe.
+And I asked myself whether our presence was an interference for them as I walked through their paradise.
+But they made sure that we walked out safe.

 Thursday, January 24, 2019